 - A candidate is required to register for at least three (3) credit hours in any semester except where the candidate has been permitted to withdraw from the semester concerned.

-- The Faculty shall appoint at least one supervisor for each candidate not later than two months after the registration of the candidate.
+- The Faculty shall appoint at least one supervisor for each candidate no later than two months after the candidate’s registration.

 - The co-supervisor and/or consultant shall be appointed when required.